slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Cinema is just life with the boring parts cut out."
 -- Alfred Hitchcock [1899]*

-Good stories condense a massive amount of details into a consumable and shareable form.
-Its primary purpose isn’t accuracy, but entertainment.
+Good stories condense massive details into a consumable, shareable form.
+Their primary purpose isn’t accuracy, it’s entertainment.

 > *"To tell a good story, you must reveal a surprise; otherwise is just a report."
 -- Kevin Kelly [1952]*